MichielJanssen1991/PetrelLanguageServer/README.md

         │                              components and delegates requests (autocomplete/analyze files/find definition...)
         │                              to the components
-        ├── completion // Anything related to completion requests ├── file-analyzer
+        ├── completion // Anything related to completion requests ├── document-symbol // Defines the document symbol provider which returns document symbols for a open document.
+The document symbols are used for the outline view as well as searching symbols in the current document.
+        ├── file-analyzer
         │   ├── analyzer.ts // Responsible for gathering files and passing them to a parser, updates the symbolAndReferenceManager
         │   │                  with  the output
         │   └── parser // Includes various parserss
-        ├── model-checker // Anything related to model validation ├── model-definition // Definition of the model used for parsing files, autocompletes and performing validations ├── symbol-and-reference-manager
+        ├── model-checker // Anything related to model validation ├── model-definition // Definition of the model used for parsing files, autocompletes and performing validations ├── on-definition-or-reference // Anything related to providing definitions (go-to-definition) or references (go-to-references)
+        ├── symbol-and-reference-manager
         │   ├── symbolAndReferenceManager.ts // Holds de parsed model trees and provides efficients ways to query the results.
         │   │                                   Is injected into various other components which require access to the model.